-The Operation & Maintenance services contributed RM1.08 million or 23% from the total Group revenue in FY2017.
-The revenue has increased 13% from the previous corresponding period mainly due to new service contract from Petronas in the East Coast region.
+The Operation & Maintenance services contributed RM1.324 million or 26% from the total Group revenue in FY2018.
+The revenue has increased 23% from the previous corresponding period mainly due to new service contract secured from Petronas and Rawa Island Resort.
 This segment has a potential growth in its revenue contribution from new additional services provided to the customers such as sewer line maintenance, plant shut down maintenance, water treatment facility, grease trap systems and industrialised pest control services.
+In December 2018, this segment has secured its first work for installation of Wi-Fi components.

-This division has recorded a pretax loss of RM0.347 million, a reduction in loss by 29% compared to previous year.
+This division has recorded a pretax profit of RM0.490 million compared to a pretax loss of RM0.347 million in the previous year.